cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 You can rely on Ignite CLI's assistance:

-* For the counter or rather the object that contains it, call `NextGame` and instruct Ignite CLI with `scaffold single`:
+* For the counter (or rather the object that contains it), call `NextGame` and instruct Ignite CLI with `scaffold single`:

     ```sh
     $ ignite scaffold single nextGame idValue:uint --module checkers --no-message
     ```

-    You need to add `--no-message`.
+    You must add `--no-message`.
 If you omit it, Ignite CLI creates an `sdk.Msg` and an associated service, whose purpose is to overwrite your `NextGame` object.
 Your `NextGame.IdValue` has to be controlled/incremented by the application and not by a player sending a value of their own choosing.
 Ignite CLI still creates convenient getters.

 * You need a map because you're storing games by ID.
 Instruct Ignite CLI with `scaffold map` using the `StoredGame` name: